cyyber/zvmc/README.md

 > QRL Client-VM Connector API

 The QRVMC is the low-level ABI between Quantum Resistant Virtual Machines (QRVMs) and QRL Clients.
-On the QRVM side it supports classic QRVM1 and [zwasm].
+On the QRVM side it supports classic QRVM1.
 On the Client-side it defines the interface for QRVM implementations to access QRL environment and state.